 11. Row Covers

 This is actually a man-made deterrent but it is environmentally friendly.

 12. Predators and Parasitic Wasps

 13. Beneficial Nematodes

-Beneficial nematodes enter their bodies and use them as hosts for themselves and their young.
-They will remain in the beetle until it dies and then, search out another victim.
+Beneficial nematodes enter their bodies and feed on them.
+They will remain in the host pest until it dies, then search out another victim.

 14. Control Weeds